naiyt/steamgames/README.md

 Usage
 =====

 Usage is simple.
-You create a Games object, which in turn can return you either all of the appids in the form of Game objects, a list of appids as Game objects.
+You create a Games object, which in turn can return you either all of the appids in the form of Game objects, or a list of appids as Game objects.
 These are returned as generators that you can iterate through as needed. appid's are fetched from the API in chunks of 200 at a time.
 Since they are retrieved through a generator, this means that every 200 appids you'll have to wait a few seconds while the next chunk is retrieved from Steam.

 Basics:
 ------